-EarthSense is creating dramatic new possibilities for crop breeders, plant health products developers, crop scientists, and field agronomists.
+EarthSense is creating dramatic new possibilities for crop breeders, plant protection products developers, crop scientists, and field agronomists.

 Our first robot—TerraSentia—improves the quantity, accuracy, cost and speed of in-field plant trait data collection, especially for under-canopy traits that cannot be obtained by other technologies.

 Our machine vision and machine learning based analytics seamlessly convert field data to specific, actionable information about plant-traits.

 Following our successful 2019 field season, we have improved TerraSentia hardware, software, and analytics based on these pioneering users' experience.

 TerraSentia uses a variety of sensors—including visual cameras, LIDAR and other on-board sensors—to autonomously collect data on traits for plant health, physiology, and stress response.